Skip to main content

 Mikate (Fried Dough)

-Sweet fried dough similar to donuts.
-Popular breakfast item sold by street vendors.
+Sweet fried dough, close to a donut.
+A common breakfast item from street vendors.

 Allergens: